“Gaeng Massaman” is our favourite rich and creamy Thai beef & sweet potato dish.

 In Thailand, curry refers both to dishes in Thai cuisine that are made with various types of curry paste and to the pastes themselves.
 A wet Thai curry is made from curry paste, coconut milk, meat, seafood, vegetables and herbs.

-Popular Thai curries include Green, Red, Yellow, Penang and Gaeng Masaman.
+Popular Thai curries include Green, Red, Yellow, Penang and Gaeng Massaman.
 Most Thai curries are categorized by the colour of the curry paste.
 The colour of the chilies and other ingredients gives each curry its distinct hue.
 Traditionally, all Thai curries were made with the same ingredients except for one thing: the chilies.
 Usually green curry is the mildest, red is the hottest and yellow falls somewhere in between.

 Penang Curry is sweeter than its sister, spicy Thai Red Curry.
 It is named for the island of Penang off the west coast of Malaysia and is served sometimes topped with coconut cream.